hanzhi227/SyncVR-EDA/README.md

 Here are some speculations:
 - Less reliable
 - Easily stolen
-- People who buy them don't dislike the car sooner
+- People who buy them dislike the car sooner

 ### When and Where Were They Tagged?